kbehnken/recipe-app-react-nodb/README.md

 # recipe-box
-This app will allow users to create, update, read and delete recipes held in memory
+This app will allow users to create, edit, read and delete recipes held in memory

 ## front-end checklist